What does Vitamin B-12 have to do with brain function? Plenty. In fact, Vitamin B-12 deficiency can cause “brain fog,” depression, and more.

 The list of causes is lengthy, but by far the most frequent culprit is a dietary one.
-Vegetarians who aren’t paying attention to the B-12 in their food choices will have downward-drifting B-12 levels, and virtually all vegans not taking Vitamin B-12 supplements ultimately develop deficiencies.
-Even the various vegan organizations acknowledge it’s not possible to get adequate B-12 while following a strictly vegan diet, and that’s because the richest sources are animal products.
+Vegetarians who aren’t paying attention to the B-12 in their food choices will have downward-drifting B-12 levels.
+Virtually all vegans not taking Vitamin B-12 supplements ultimately develop deficiencies.
+Even the various vegan organizations acknowledge it’s not possible to get adequate B-12 while following a strictly vegan diet.
+That’s because the richest sources are animal products.

 There are four reasons why this diagnosis is missed:

-- Although it’s not an expensive test, B-12 isn’t measured during routine blood tests.
-Doctors generally don’t order a B-12 evaluation if there’s no evidence of anemia (which would be picked up on a routine blood test).
+It’s not an expensive test.
+Yet, doctors generally don’t order a B-12 evaluation if there’s no evidence of anemia (which would be picked up on a routine blood test).
 However, the fatigue and nervous system and gastrointestinal symptoms can precede anemia by months.

-- Taking the B vitamin folic acid (folate) or eating a lot of folate-containing foods without adding B-12 can actually mask the symptoms of a developing B-12 deficiency.
-Although folate will keep your blood count normal even if your B-12 is falling, the folate will not protect your brain and nervous system.
-You’ll have no evidence of megaloblastic anemia (because of the folate), but your symptoms of numbness, tingling, balance problems, and emotional issues will continue unchecked.
+For example, you’ll have no evidence of megaloblastic anemia (because of the folate).
+But your symptoms of numbness, tingling, balance problems, and emotional issues will continue unchecked.
 By eating so many folate-containing green vegetables, beans, and lentils, vegetarians and vegans inadvertently mask their own slowly developing B-12 deficiency.

 Treatment Is Easy

-It’s virtually impossible to take too much B-12 as any excess of this water-soluble vitamin is eliminated via urine.
+It’s virtually impossible to take too much B-12.
+Any excess of this water-soluble vitamin is eliminated via urine.
 Nutritional guru Alan Gaby, MD, has commented that the only way too much B-12 will kill you is if you fill your bathtub with it and drown.

 Foods high in B-12 are animal products: meat, poultry, seafood, dairy, and eggs, with eggs having the least.
 Because all animals store B-12 in their livers, eating liver is an excellent (though not particularly popular) treatment for B-12 deficiency.
 Your grandmother or great-grandmother likely remembers a time when her doctor told someone in the family to eat more liver.

-And since people with low B-12 are likely to also have gastrointestinal symptoms that interfere with B-12 absorption, the best way to quickly increase (and maintain) B-12 levels are with B-12 injections, chewable tablets, or the recently released nasal sprays and skin patches.
+People with low B-12 are likely to also have gastrointestinal symptoms that interfere with B-12 absorption.
+The best way to quickly increase (and maintain) B-12 levels are:

 David Edelberg, MD